How to enhance compliance & customer engagement in live chat interactions

 5. Use chat to answer FAQs

 According to Michael, chat is particularly effective for addressing frequently asked questions (FAQs).
 For instance, if customers frequently inquire about payment processes or how to register for certain services, these can be incorporated as menu options within the chat tool.
-These frequently asked questions may also include details on the creation process of invoices.
-Using a customizable invoice template allows for efficient responses to inquiries.
 When customers open the chat, they can select the relevant query and receive information right away, eliminating the need for phone calls or leaving messages.

 Overall, chat serves multiple purposes: It’s a training tool, a sales enhancer, and a support mechanism for addressing common customer queries.